ozgedb/part0/README.md

 browser->server: click the new_note row in the menu server-->browser:
 note over browser:
-create a new note by typing into the tiny rectangle text field on the right down of the page and then click the Save button. end note
+create a new note by typing into the tiny rect text field on the right down of the page and then click the Save button. end note